-Published in Bible Study Magazine, Spring 2017
+Published in Bible Study Magazine, May/June 2017

 In the book of Deuteronomy, the Israelites are encamped on the plains of Moab, waiting to cross the Jordan River and enter the promised land.
 The previous generation had left Egypt and entered into a covenant with Yahweh at Mount Sinai, and now their children are renewing the covenant.
 Moses delivers Yahweh’s instructions for this new generation about how to stay faithful to their covenant with God in the land.

 More than most biblical books, Deuteronomy relies on a literary structure that is central to the text’s meaning and purpose.
 When we compare Deuteronomy to treaty/covenant documents from the ancient world, we see that the book exhibits the same conventional form.
 This means that Deuteronomy is a treaty document; its purpose is to record the renewal of the covenant between God and the new generation about to enter the land.1

 Treaties were common in the ancient world.
 Therefore, we can learn much about the biblical covenants if we understand how treaties worked in the broader culture.

 Many ancient treaties were between a superior, sometimes called a “suzerain,” and an inferior, or “vassal.”
 The great empires of the Near East, most notably the Assyrians and the Babylonians, used vassal treaties to subjugate the less-powerful nations around them.
 The vassal nation would pledge loyalty to the suzerain, including regular payments known as “tribute.”
 The suzerain promised protection in exchange for the vassal’s allegiance but threatened destruction if the vassal were to rebel.